loosenthedark/strikeforce/README.md

-The site opts for a minimalist approach in terms of **imagery**: there is no background hero image, for instance, on the landing page.
+The site opts for a minimalist approach in terms of **imagery**: there is no background hero image, for instance, on the main landing page.
 It was felt that this might distract site visitors from focusing on the main search bar when they first arrive, and so background images have been forsaken in favour of informational icons that are used sparingly but effectively to guide the user.
 A compilation of these icons can be viewed as part of the flashing hero animation on the 'About' page.
 These have mostly been sourced from the aforementioned Entypo library, but a few [Font Awesome](https://fontawesome.com/) icons have also been selected.